-A topology is the geometric representation of the relationship exist between the links and linking devices (nodes) to each other.
+A topology is a relationship exist between the links and linking devices (nodes) to each other which is represented by a geometric representation.
 Star and Ring topology are the types of network topologies.
 The crucial difference between star and ring topology is that the star topology is suitable for a primary-secondary type of connection whereas ring topology is more convenient for the peer-to-peer connection.

 The link is shared equally in the peer-to-peer connection.
 Inversely, in a primary-secondary relationship one device is used to control traffic and other devices must transmit the signal through it.